Growlers Topped by Thunder 4-2

 • Discuss this story on the ECHL message board...

-- Poulter Stops 37 in 4-2 Win Over Growlers - Adirondack Thunder
+- Thunder Comeback Falls Short in 5-4 Loss to Growlers - Adirondack Thunder

 - Growlers Topped by Thunder 4-2 - Newfoundland Growlers

+- Game Preview: Stingrays vs. Swamp Rabbits, February 10 at 7:05 PM - South Carolina Stingrays

+- Game Preview: Solar Bears at Everblades: February 10, 2023 - Orlando Solar Bears

-- Game Preview: Swamp Rabbits vs Gladiators (7:00pm) - Greenville Swamp Rabbits
+- Game Preview: Swamp Rabbits vs Stingrays (7:05pm) - Greenville Swamp Rabbits

-- Royals Open Road-Trip in Norfolk to Battle Admirals - Reading Royals
+- Royals Take on Railers in Friday Night Face-Off in Worcester - Reading Royals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.